 The service is recorded from the Gallery (balcony in the back of the church) and broadcast live each Sunday.
 If you wish to experience our service online in advance of your visit, you can watch the live broadcast at 11 a.m.
 EST any Sunday morning or view one of the many recordings of past services anytime.

-During the calendar year, on Wednesday afternoons, as well as on weekdays in July and August, our church is open for visitors who wish to have a time of prayer and quiet meditation, or to stroll through the church.
+In July and August, Monday through Friday, 10:00 a.m. to 3:00 p.m., our church is open for visitors who wish to have a time of prayer and quiet meditation, or to stroll through the church.
 Visitors can also participate in tours which feature the history and architecture of the building and the significant works of art that it contains presented in the context of a vibrant congregation offering a place of worship and refuge in the midst of a busy city.

 Other Events and Activities

-You are also welcome to participate in any of our events and activities.
-By searching our church calendar, you will find dates, times and descriptions of concerts, bible study groups, youth activities, special services, etc. We hope that you will come out to meet us.
+You are welcome to participate in any of our events and activities.
+By browsing our church calendar, you will find dates, times and descriptions of concerts, bible study groups, youth activities, special services, etc. You can also see upcoming events on the Home Page of this website.
+The video in this section captures a year in the life of our congregation.
+We hope that you will watch the video and come out to meet us.